by Tiffany S. from Virtuous Daughters, September 2008~Volume 8, Number 6 O gift of gifts! O grace of faith!

 Even though most of us are quite aware of this wonderful news, we occasionally take it for granted and do not joyfully share it with others.
-But Christmas is a time when we have ample opportunity to proclaim Christ’s birth, death, resurrection, and the Gospel message.
-Here I would like to share with you an idea of a way to do that. |
+But Christmas is a time when we have ample opportunity to proclaim Christ’s birth, death, resurrection, and the gospel message.
+Here I would like to share with you an ideal way to do that. from Virtuous Daughters, December 2001~Volume 1, Number 9 Are you looking for an inexpensive, nice, fun Christmas gift to make?
+Maybe one of these will be just what you’re looking for!
+Have fun! :)

 The Article LibraryThis "Library" contains articles that were published in previous issues of Virtuous Daughters.
 It will keep growing as we continue to upload articles from the 20 years of printing.
 We pray they are an encouragement to you!
 Categories